 In addition to the texts themselves, a blog was created which would allow community members to react to the stories, as well as discuss online any topic of interest.
 Part of the rationale for this was that the moral-building part of traditional storytelling involved discussion and informal analysis of a story after it has been told, often in a group setting.
-We felt that a blog to some extent might serve some of this function, allowing online follow-up to the narratives.
+A blog could serve this purpose to some extent, allowing online followup to the narratives.

-4. Final remarks
+4. FINAL REMARKS

-Corpora are a fact of life, now, in linguistics and represent an important and understudied source of linguistic evidence.
+Corpora are a fact of life now in linguistics and represent an important and understudied source of linguistic evidence.
 Spoken corpora have a very special role to play within corpus-based research, especially those corpora documenting what is the most basic and the most direct form of communication: face-to-face conversation.
 For languages without a written tradition, spoken corpora assume an even greater value since they document the only mode of communication.
-I have suggested that the interest that linguists have in spoken corpora overlaps, in some ways, with an interest in various kinds of cultural documentation in society at large, particularly oral history, and I believe that there can be mutual benefit to linguists and non-linguists in making speech recordings which serve larger cultural goals.
+The interest that linguists have in spoken corpora overlaps, in some ways, with an interest in various kinds of cultural documentation in society at large, particularly oral history, and there can be mutual benefit to linguists and non-linguists in making speech recordings which serve larger cultural goals.
 DNC, modest as it is, illustrates this kind of collaborative, university-community alliance.

-The four corpora I have chosen to consider as examples of spoken corpora vary along many dimensions: sophistication, rationale, intended audience, etc., as described above.
+The four corpora considered here as examples of spoken corpora vary along many dimensions: sophistication, rationale, intended audience, etc., as described above.
 In terms of funding, SLAAP and ICE represent one extreme, attracting major funding, justified in terms of the potential contribution that such corpora can make to our knowledge about a major world language and its varieties.
 At the other extreme of funding lies the DNC, a community-centered initiative which forms part of an attempt to retain and revitalize a lesser known language in an immigrant community.
 In between these extremes lies WSC which was largely the result of an initiative on the part of an interested individual, working on her own, but with some research funding to elevate the project to a more professional level.
 Needless to say, the funding available (or not available, as the case may be) to each of these projects has been a key factor in determining the scope of the project and the level of sophistication that has been possible for each project.
 Obviously, a corpus project has to respond to a need, be it a need arising out of university-based research or out of a community-oriented project.
-And when it comes to judging the "value" of a corpus, I believe it is important to assess the corpus with respect to the purposes for which it has been developed.
+And when it comes to judging the "value" of a corpus, it is important to assess the corpus with respect to the purposes for which it has been developed.
 From this point of view, the four corpora reviewed here could all be viewed as "successful", but in very different ways and to varying degrees, reflecting the very different contexts in which they arose.